 The security that comes from knowing your trip is locked-in is a feeling that can't be topped.
 Every G Adventures departure is guaranteed to run.
 All of them.
 Once you've booked and paid, that's it; you're going.
 Guaranteed.
 Your trip won't be cancelled by G Adventures for any reason (beyond harsh weather or safety issues).

 All of G Adventures tours require that you have medical travel insurance which includes at least $200,000 worth of emergency evacuation and repatriation coverage.
 You will be required to complete “Good to go” an online check in before your tour commences, including details of your insurance policy.
-If you do not already have coverage please give us a call and we can arrange this for you or you can book it online here.
 Cancellation insurance is recommended but not mandatory.

 Requirements for travel visas vary widely depending on your nationality and your destination.
 Although we are unable to arrange visas on your behalf we have provided information on our "Passports & Visas" page that will help you determine if visas are required.
 If you do require a visa you can arrange them yourself or a visa processing company.